Jyothisha426/telugu-sentiment-analysis/README.md

 # 🧠 Telugu Mental Health Sentiment Analysis using MuRIL & NLP

 A machine learning project for detecting **mental health sentiment** in Telugu language texts.
-This includes classification into emotions such as `stress`, `happy`, `sad`, `anxious`, and `normal`.
+This includes classification into emotions such as `stress`, `normal`, `personality disorder`, `bipolar`, `anxiety`, `suicide` and `depression`.
 The model is built using **MuRIL embeddings**, handcrafted features, and TF-IDF vectors to detect emotional state from social media posts or user input.

 ---